ian-ross/old-blog/posts/2013/12/07/data-analysis-fft-8/text.markdown

 This plot shows results (as time for a single transform for a given input vector length) for input vector lengths in the range
 $[8, 1024]$.
 Note that the plot is on a log-log scale.
-The thin black lines show $C N \log N$ (solid) and $C N^2$ (dotted) for a few choices of constant $C$ to give some idea of the scaling of the different results.
+The thin lines show $C N \log N$ (black) and $C N^2$ (grey) for a few choices of constant $C$ to give some idea of the scaling of the different results.
 Let's look at the DFT results first (the red line).
-After a slightly faster than $O(N^2)$ rise for small values of
-$N$, the scaling seems to settle down to something like an $O(N^2)$ increase with input vector length, which is what we expect.
+After a slightly faster than $O(N^2)$ rise for small values of $N$, the scaling seems to settle down to something like an $O(N^2)$ increase with input vector length, which is what we expect.
 Next, the results for FFTW are show in blue.
-The times here scale more or less as $O(N \log N)$ (and perhaps even a little better than that!) with relatively little variability.
+The times here scale more or less as $O(N
+\log N)$ (and perhaps even a little better than that!) with relatively little variability.
 It's definitely the case that some input vector lengths do better and some worse in terms of scaling, but there are no gross discrepancies in performance as $N$ varies.

 The results for our mixed-radix Haskell FFT code are shown in green.
 There are two main things we can draw from this: